Mobile is No Longer a Trend — It’s the Standard

 Since 2019, Google has been moving to mobile-first indexing — and in 2025, it’s the absolute standard.

-- Actionable Tip: Ensure your mobile and desktop versions are identical in important content, meta tags, alt text, and structured data.
+- Ensure your mobile and desktop versions are identical in important content, meta tags, alt text, and structured data.

 3. UX Best Practices for Mobile Design